akauppi/3sleeves-api/design/Streams API.md

 Possible responses:

 - `200` OK: existed, data provided
-- `404` NOT FOUND: no such path or log
 - `401` UNAUTHORIZED: not allowed

-"Not allowed" has precedence over "not found": if a client is not allowed to query for a status, it's not even provided info on whether the target exists or not.
+- `404` NOT FOUND: no such path or log (but would have been authorized)

 ### Watching a path